Why Moving Electrons?

 All photos tagged with Photography have been taken by me, unless otherwise noted.
 You can use them as long as you give attribution to this site and/or the author.

 You will notice references to software and products throughout the site.
-Many of them have affiliate links, which means the vendor will give me a small commission when you purchase that product.
-It’s a win-win situation as you are not charged more for the product (in fact, many of those items will have a sizable discount from vendors like Amazon) and the small proceeds help me pay for this site.
+Many of them have affiliate links, which means the vendor will give me a small commission for qualifying products.
+It’s a win-win situation as you are not charged more for the product and the small proceeds help me pay for this site.
+In fact, many of those items will have a sizable discount from vendors like Amazon (as an Amazon Associate, I earn from qualifying purchases).

 You can reach out to me through any of the social networks and email showing at the bottom of this page.